-One of the main findings from the report disclosed transparency as the greatest factor keeping companies from maximizing their score.
 In addition, there was a lack of transparency within companies with regards to reporting their performance to other stakeholders and mining-affected communities.

 Across the board, Anglo American was the top performing company in the RMI, ranking first in Economic Development, Lifecycle Management, and Community Wellbeing.
 The RMI recognized the company for having leading practices in socio-economic development planning, creating a systematic approach to responsible sourcing, and more.
 However, the company was noted to have limited results due to a “lack of evidence of public disclosure on a number of specific issues.”
 Information on the company’s air quality monitoring data and the beneficial ownership of its entities was not made available for its evaluation.